2014 Fantasy Football Quarterback Rankings from Kevin Hanson

 Scoring: These rankings are based on standard scoring (one point per 25 passing yards, four points per passing touchdown plus one point per 10 rushing/receiving yards and six points per rushing/receiving touchdown) and are for the 2014 season only.

-It would be hard to discuss the quarterback position without beginning the discussion with Peyton Manning.
+It would be hard to discuss the quarterback position without beginning the discussion with Denver's Peyton Manning.

 As dominant as Manning was with his record-setting full-season numbers, he was remarkably consistent and dominant on a weekly basis.
 Throwing a touchdown in every game this season, Manning had only one game (excluding the playoffs) with less than two touchdowns.
-In addition, he had more games (nine) with four or more touchdowns than he had with one to three scores.
+In addition, he had more games (nine) with four or more touchdowns than he had with less than four scores.

-Of course, his nine games with four-plus passing scores set a record, but several great quarterbacks barely had that many in their entire careers.
-As an example, Hall-of-Fame quarterback and currrent Broncos EVP John Elway has a total of 10 such games in his career and Manning had nearly that many in a season.
+Not only did his nine games with four-plus passing scores set a record, but several great quarterbacks barely had that many in their entire careers.
+As an example, Hall-of-Fame quarterback and currrent Broncos EVP John Elway has a total of 10 such games in his career while Manning had nearly that many last season alone.

-Even though there was some risk that Manning (neck) would not have been cleared medically, he has already had and passed his physical this month and all systems are go for 2014.
+Even though there was some risk that Manning (neck) would not have been cleared medically, he passed his physical and all systems are go for 2014.

 Foles to be Eagles quarterback for next 1,000 years

 Like Manning, Eagles quarterback Nick Foles tied the single-game mark of seven passing touchdowns last season by doing so in Week 9 against the Raiders.